 Incline changes the slope of your running path and can help add some crosstraining to your workout.
 The FS7i gives you power inclines up to 10 degrees.
 This is just one more way you can vary the motion and add more challenge to your workout.

 #7 Free Heart Rate Monitor

-This is great since wireless monitors are much more accurate than hand sensors and you get constant feedback from the console window.
+A lot of people prefer these since wireless monitors are much more accurate than hand sensors and you get constant feedback from the console window.

 Nordictrack Freestride Trainer FS7i Review – The Cons:

 #1 iFit Subscription